We deliver our training packages to Academic Institutions, UK Government and Industry.

 Description: Our flagship course.

 This course is designed for those who want a thorough grounding in AI from first principles.
-Working through our academic methodology in practice we show you the secrets to AI build, development and use that have been delivered to industry, government and academia for over a decade.

 Prerequisites: None.
 There will be pre reading and course resources supplied.